 It had been recommended in June that Ruth Holst receive life membership in HSLI, because of her service to the organization and Illinois libraries more generally.
 The HSLI Board has already approved the recommendation, via e-mail.

 As an action item, Stacey proposed adding a donation link to the website, via PayPal.
-The donation could go towards either the general HSLI fund or a specific purpose (such as the Helen Knowll Jira Scholarship).
+The donation could go towards either the general HSLI fund or a specific purpose (such as the Helen Knoll Jira Scholarship).
+The donation button was approved.
+The issue using of PayPal for member renewals was then raised.
 It was suggested that further discussion on this issue be postponed until the fall meeting, since Roy was not present.
 A motion to put this item on the agenda for the fall meeting was made by Stacey, with a second from Daneen.
 The motion passed unanimously.

 Stacey added that there have been some retirements in hospital libraries throughout Illinois.
 Some of these retirements were unexpected, while others had been postponed.
 Stacey suggested having yearly or quarterly announcements for retirements, including possibly a page on the newsletter site under “member news”.